citadel-tech/Coinswap-Protocol-Specification/v1/4_fidelity.md

 ### Verification

 Any party can verify the fidelity bond with the `Fidelity Proof` by reconstructing and matching the Bond Certificate Hash, the P2WSH address and validating that the signature corresponds to the public key in the `Fidelity Bond`.

+## Redeeming Fidelity Bond

+When the locktime of the fidelity bond expires, the maker can redeem the fidelity bond by spending the output to a new address.